Mt-Rasmus/Rob-Botman/README.md

 # Rob Botman
-2D plattform game developed in Unity.
+2D plattformer game developed in Unity.
 ## Description
 Rob Botman was developed in Unity and C#.
 It is a single player game, where you control a robot, Rob, that has to fight off waves of enemy robots.
 You can find and use power ups, and kill enemy robots with a cursor based slingshot.